fahad0071/SPADE_Agents/README.md

 - A document verification result showing insufficient funds.
 - A final decision that the application is not ready for submission.

-For the optional success scenario, the final decision should say that the application is ready for submission.

 ## Suggested screenshot flow